Lartu/ldpl/docs/data.md

 These will be explained in more detail in their respective sections.

+!!!Note
+    In LDPL 4.3, multicontainers were introduced with a right-to-left syntax.
+    A `map of list of text` was defined as `text list map`.
+This syntax is still supported.

 ## Default Type Values

 In LDPL each variable is initialized with a value by default.
 This means